wilsonism/geo109/mapping-3/mapping-3-instructions.md

 1. Select Side-by-Side from the Change Map Layout icon.
 On one of the maps, select any Sequential color scheme (EXCEPT for Full Spectar).
 On the second, select any Diverging color scheme.

 2. Export (download) your maps as image (.png) files and place them in your Word document.
+Label the maps with their respective color schemes.

 3. Answer QUESTION ONE in your Word document: **Which color scheme is more appropriate for this data and why?**